 Nevada County has seen the start of the Tour of California race twice – once when a late May snowfall made a trek around Lake Tahoe for the cyclists impossible.
 And, in May 2015, the race will kick off its second day in the visit-worthy Gold Country town of Nevada City after Day 1 in Sacramento.
 Look for 120.4 miles of historic foothill beauty from Nevada City to Grass Valley, down to the American River, through the town of Cool and out to a finish in Lodi.

 In 2010, the Amgen course wound out wildflower-lined country roads to a narrow double-hairpin switchback on a one-lane road over a canal.
-We were one of a few dozen who scoped out the location, claimed a spot on the canal two hairpin turns up and settled in for several hours.
+HI Travel Tales was one of a few dozen who scoped out the location, claimed a spot on the canal two hairpin turns up and settled in for several hours.
 “Hey there to those in the box seats!” yelled an announcer over a loudspeaker in a pre-peloton vehicle – setting up a roar from our little crowd.
 And it was breathtaking indeed to see the flowing pack of color sweep around the first of three turns as it slowed and headed up the hill toward us.

 The Amgen Tour of California cyclists were gone in minutes but the memories remain, making you hungry for another experience.
 And that’s why HI Travel Tales will again be course-side at the 2015 Amgen Tour of California.